 7. Open your corporate bank account

-To open a corporate bank account in Colombia you must present the certificate from the Chamber of Commerce certifying the existence of your company in Colombia, your tax certificate (NIT), the identification number of the legal representative and the opening balance of the company’s account.
-Each bank may request additional information for this step.
+To open a corporate bank account, you will need to provide certain documents, including the Chamber of Commerce certificate verifying the existence of your company in Colombia, the tax certificate (NIT), the legal representative’s identification number, and the initial account balance.
+Additionally, each bank may have specific requirements and may request additional information during the account opening process.

-Once you’ve completed this step, your company will be ready to start operations in the country.
+Once you have successfully completed these steps, your company will be fully prepared to commence operations in Colombia

 Colombia takes third place in the region for ease of doing business.
 Colombia has varied opportunities for foreign investors interested in doing starting their next commercial venture in Latin America.

-If you are interested in starting a business in Colombia and want support to carry out this process without complications or setbacks, our team of legal experts in Colombia can help.
-Get in touch through [email protected] to find out how we can advise you to start a company in Colombia.
+If you want to start a business in Colombia and want support to carry out this process without complications or setbacks, our team of legal experts in Colombia can help.
+Contact us now to find out how we can advise you to start a company in Colombia.